- Shell 100%

 What the Script Will Ask For

-- VPS IP Address - Auto-detected, confirm or change
+- VPS IP Address — auto-detected, confirm or override

-secure.yourdomain.com) - Email Address - For Let's Encrypt certificates
+proxy.yourdomain.com) - Email Address — for Let's Encrypt certificates

-- Proxy Password - Choose or generate a secure password
+- Proxy Password — enter custom or generate a random one

 🎯 Post-Installation